HHSAPCompSci2020/capstone-project-traffic-invaders/doc/GROUP 6 README - Traffic Invader.txt

 BackGroundManager.java: manages backgrounds.
 Picks and displayed them BackGround.java: Superclass of all backgrounds NormalRoad.java: default background.
-Screen.java: the superclass of all screens
+DoubleRoad.java: Same as NormalRoad, except has two lane dividers Screen.java: the superclass of all screens